SystemsApproach/ops/provision.rst

 * Aether edges run the Rancher-certified version of Kubernetes (RKE)

-We don't resolve this issue, which is the subject of ongoing work across the industry, but just to caution that the portability of microservices across Kubernetes clusters is not as simple as the discussion might suggest.
+We don't resolve this issue, which is the subject of ongoing work across the industry, but we caution that the portability of microservices across Kubernetes clusters is not as simple as the discussion might suggest.
 Our job, at the cloud management layer, is to provide operators with a means to expose and manage this